root-acch/NotInfecktya/README.md

 # Install / use

-Install .Net 6, execute NotInfecktyaInstaller.exe to run the setup, after that, open the application and click on "Add Soldiers" to add the decoy files(it takes around 5 minutes).
+Disable Windows protection against unsigned drivers by cmd(bcdedit.exe /set testsigning on), install .Net 6 and execute NotInfecktyaInstaller.exe to run the setup, after that, open the application and click on "Add Soldiers" to add the decoy files(it takes around 5 minutes).
 On complete, click on the button "on" to start the driver and get your token...
 Now your system are safe 😁